EduardoTrevino/ProjectTrace/README.md

 collection and data
 cleaning

-Data has been collected under the data folder for NSF, NIH DOE ✅ **See "Data collection" in project outline**
+Data has been collected under the data folder for NSF, NIH DOE ✅ **See "Data collection" in https://github.com/EduardoTrevino/ProjectTrace/blob/master/README.md#data-collection**

 DOJ is **SCRATCHED**